 All of the clothes in my closet are black.

 I want to go outside of the house, but the night is black,

-too, and the house does not like the colour black.
+too, & the house does not like the colour black.

 I am inside the house.
 Today

 it is day four of the American dream.